-The DFE has issued a number of documents that have highlighted the needs of this vulnerable pupil group and, in Sept 2018, extended the remit of the Virtual School to provide advice and guidance in regard of these children.
+The DFE has issued a number of documents that have highlighted the needs of this vulnerable pupil group and, in Sept 2018, extended the remit of the Virtual School to provide advice and guidance in regard of children in School Years R to 11.

-Although the EPAC is not a statutory document the Virtual School would consider it best practice for schools to undertake one for every Adopted child on their roll.
+Although the EPAC is not a statutory document the Virtual School would consider it best practice for early years settings/schools to undertake one for every Adopted child on their roll.